19 October 2015

 Why are they here?

 The major canticles are three from Saint Luke’s Gospel.
 They look back at and forward to the work of salvation.
-And they can be used thematically: there are provisions for harvest, for the Christian year (for example, consider the opportunity for an appropriate choice of canticle to mark Saint Luke’s Day next Saturday, 18 October 2014).
+And they can be used thematically: there are provisions for harvest, for the Christian year (for example, who considered the opportunity for an appropriate choice of canticle to mark Saint Luke’s Day yesterday (18 October 2015)?

 These were essentially daily services, so originally there was no place for a sermon.
 It was only over the course of history that these became regular Sunday services, and so the need arose to provide an appropriate place for the sermon.
 This office had normally ended with the grace.
 Now there was a need for another hymn before and after the sermon.